tjmckinley/MetaWards/doc/source/features.rst

   are design goals.

 * :doc:`flexible input files <model_data>` that would enable modelling of any region or country to be undertaken (subject to good input data).
-Currently models of the UK and England and Wales have been created.
+  Models of the UK and England and Wales have been created, and a Python and R API are provided to make it easy to create custom networks.
+  These can model everything from individual wards or local geographies, up to full national- or international-scale metapopulation models.

 * a colourful, modern and informative console output, with full unicode support and progress indicators.
 All outputs are duplicated to